ssi-dk/diseasystore/README.md

 The `diseasystore` package provides feature stores implemented in R specifically designed for serve disease data for epidemic preparedness.

-What makes a `diseasystore` special, is that features can be automatically coupled and stratified within the `diseasystore` package.
+What makes a `diseasystore` special, is that features are time-versioned via `{SCDB}` and can be automatically coupled and stratified within the `diseasystore` package.
+This allows for a high degree of flexibility and reproducibility in the handling of disease data.

-The package forms the data-backbone of the `{diseasy}` package.
+The package forms the data-backbone of the `diseasy` package.

 ## Handling of diverse data sources